mdevolde/aztec_tool/README.md

 The plan for the next releases is available in the [TODO.md](TODO.md) file.

 ## License
-The Aztec decoder is licensed under the MIT License.
+The Aztec tool is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Resources
 These resources were very useful to understand the Aztec code and build this library: